NAMTECH on a Mission to Develop World-Class Talent for MET Sector in India, for India - www.lokmattimes.com

 NAMTECH on a Mission to Develop World-Class Talent for MET Sector in India, for India

-VMPL Gandhinagar (Gujarat) [India], January 20: NAMTECH (New Age Makers' Institute of Technology) conducted the first graduation ceremony of ...
+Gandhinagar (Gujarat) [India], January 20: NAMTECH (New Age Makers' Institute of Technology) conducted the first graduation ceremony of its International ...

 Gandhinagar (Gujarat) [India], January 20: NAMTECH (New Age Makers' Institute of Technology) conducted the first graduation ceremony of its International Professional Master's Program (iPMP) – Smart Manufacturing class of 2024 Saturday, 18 January 2025 at Mahatma Mandir Convention & Exhibition Centre, Gandhinagar.
 During the convocation ceremony, the institute awarded Post Graduate Certificates to 53 students.